New to Sly Flourish? Start Here or subscribe to the newsletter.

 When we're preparing stuff like this for our home game, remember that we're only doing this for ourselves.
 We don't need to meet the high standards required for publishing adventures.
 We only need a few words to spark our own imagination, not pass this along to others.
 Fast and dirty is perfectly acceptable for our own prep.
 Leave it rough, no one will care what it looks like.
 The game is your painting, your maps and prep notes are your messy palette and brush rag.
 Don't worry if they're rough.

-Share this article with your friends using this link: https://slyflourish.com/building_lazy_dungeons.html
+Share this article by copying this link: https://slyflourish.com/building_lazy_dungeons.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.